nablarch/nablarch-document/en/examples/03/index.rst

 To individually change the settings for only some functions, implement the individual functions as follows.

-* Specify the ListSearchResult_Tag attribute in JSP for the screen display configuration.
+* Specify the :ref:`ListSearchResult_Tag` attribute in JSP for the screen display configuration.
 * For settings concerned with the search process for paging, set the values in the class that inherits from ListSearchInfo in the Action method that displays the corresponding list display screen.

 An implementation example for changing the maximum number of search results (upper limit) to 50 and the number of results displayed to 10 is shown below.